slidekit/slidekit.github.io/index.md

 ## What's S5?
 What's S6?  {#whatis}

-Simple Standards-based Slide Show System (S5) is Eric Meyer's (of CSS fame) public domain (free, open source) slide show package inspired by Opera Show and others that works in all modern browsers without any plugin required because it includes its own slide show machinery in JavaScript.
+Simple Standards-based Slide Show System (S5) is a classic public domain (free, open source) slide show package inspired by Opera Show and others that works in all modern browsers without any plugin required because it includes its own slide show machinery in JavaScript.